-This book is an eminently This book is an eminently successful attempt at a Socialist interpretation of the great war.
+This book is an eminently successful attempt at a Socialist interpretation of the great war.
 It is the first book of its kind published in this or any other country.
-It includes a discussion of the general problems of Socialism and War, Nationalism and Internationalism alism.
+It includes a discussion of the general prob-lems of Socialism and War, Nationalism and Internationalism.